QubesOS/qubes-doc/configuration/postfix.md

 `yum install postfix procmail make`

-Procmail is not strictly neccessary, but is useful to sort your incoming mail, for example to put each mailing list in its own directory.
-Make is also not neccessary, but is used to keep Postfix lookup tables.
+Procmail is not strictly necessary, but is useful to sort your incoming mail, for example to put each mailing list in its own directory.
+Make is also not necessary, but is used to keep Postfix lookup tables.
 You should also check `alternatives` command, to see if it is the default `mta`.
 It probably is not.
 You may need to `yum remove ssmtp` or something.

 Configuration
 -------------